nithril/nithril.github.io/_posts/2016-01-15-analysis-benchmark-how-misusing-java-8-lambdas-and-streams-can-make-your-code-5-times-slower.markdown

  integers.stream().mapToInt(Integer::intValue).reduce(Integer.MIN_VALUE, LoopBenchmarkMain::lambda$lambdaMaxInteger$0);
 {% endhighlight %}

-And the call site is too an `INVOKESTATIC`.

 Once compiled both use `INVOKESTATIC` but `lambdaMaxInteger` has a call depth deeper by 1 than `streamMaxInteger`.
 The performance difference could be explained if the call to `lambda$lambdaMaxInteger$0` is not inlined